 - Talk with your students about what types of messages and pictures are OK to send

 - Remind your student that every social post should be positive since it can be screenshot and shared

-- Consider joining Parent University to get videos you can watch WITH your kids so they will learn how to be safe and smart online
+- Check out the Smart Social VIP (Very Informed Parents) Membership for videos you can watch WITH your kids so they will learn how to be safe and smart online